ifm/o3d3xx-ros/README.md

 	$ optirun roslaunch o3d3xx rviz.launch

+Running the command as above will, by default, color the point cloud with the data from the amplitude image (i.e., the intensity).
+Alternatively, you can color the point cloude, by default, with the X-range like:

+	$ optirun roslaunch o3d3xx rviz.launch range:=1

 __NOTE__: You will likely not need to specify the `optirun` piece of the above command.
 We utilize that to manage an Optimus-based NVIDIA GPU via the linux `bumblebee` package.

-The rviz window should look something like:
+The rviz window should look something like (assuming you are coloring the point cloud with the intensity data):

 ![rviz1](doc/figures/rviz1.png)